alekthegenius/Honor-Society-Website/README.md

 # Compiling the website
 Long Explanation of compiling:
 Now, once you have all of the changes you want saved and are ready to upload the website to HostGator, it's time to compile (convert) all of the Svelte code into a static site *computer-readable* HTML and JS, don't ask me how or why it works; it just does!
 Now, when starting from scratch, you have to specify how you want to build your code, either to be run by a JS web server, or, like us, hosted on a static website hoster like HostGator.
 Thankfully Svelte makes it real easy to change the way it compiles, and i've already changed the project settings to build static files for each page, under the /honor path on the website.
-I also turned on trailing slash, which means each page is put into a subfolder and the HTML code is named index.html, meaning you don't have to specify the .html in your URL.
+I also turned on trailing slash, which means that the HTML file for each page is put into a subfolder and the HTML file is called index.html, which has the benefit of you not having to specify the .html in your URL.
+You simply have to run `npm run build` in your project folder (honorsite) and that will output the files in a `build` folder inside of the honorsite folder.

 In case that was too long and you didn't read, *TLDR:* to convert the code into HTML and JavaScript, you simply have to run `npm run build` and that will output the files in a `build` folder inside of the honorsite folder.

-I have configured the project to expect to be at `base path` at `/honors`, so the main page would be at https://www.faith-homeschool.com/honors, the photos will be at https://www.faith-homeschool.com/honors/photos, etc...
+I have configured the project to expect to have a `base path` at `/honors`, so the main page would be at https://www.faith-homeschool.com/honors, the photos will be at https://www.faith-homeschool.com/honors/photos, etc...
-In order then to upload it to HostGator you copy the build folder to the root folder on the web server, and rename it to honors.
+In order to upload it to HostGator, you have to copy the newly created `build` folder to the root folder on the web server and rename it to `honors`.
 If you would like to learn how to change the `base path`, refer to the section on `svelte.config.js` below.

 # Wrapping up
 To quickly recap, in these sections, you learned how to: